ArcXzost/ManagerArcX/README.md

 ## Technology Stack:

 - **Frontend:** HTML, Tailwind CSS, JavaScript
-- **Backend:** PHP (framework: Laravel), MySQL.
+- **Backend:** PHP (framework: Laravel), Firebase Real-time Database, Firebase SDK

 ## Steps to run ManagerArcX on your local computer
-- Install XAMPP.
-- The root folder of the project must be located in C:\xampp\htdocs
-- Make sure you are running Apache and mySQl on XAMPP control pannel on appropriate ports.
-- To build the database
-  > php artisan migrate
-- The task table files are included in database\migrations\2023_07_12_173235_create_tasks_table.php
+- Database already set up with firebase real-time database
+- Run these commands to install firebase sdk and tools
+  >composer require kreait/laravel-firebase --with-all-dependencies

 - Run these commands on separate terminals in the root directory of the project(i.e backend here)
   > php artisan serve --port=[port]

   > npm run start

-- The default landing page can be accessed using the end point localhost:[port]/tasks
+- The default landing page can be accessed using the end point localhost:[port]
 - Hope you like this project :)